Build Documents in the Developer Console

 Integrate your APL document into your skill response

 To use your APL document in your skill, include the

 RenderDocument directive in the response your skill sends to Alexa.
 For a visual response, Alexa displays the document on the screen.
 For an audio response, Alexa plays the audio generated from the document.

 When you send the

-Save the visual response in the authoring tool and pass a link to the document to the
+Save the APL document in the authoring tool and pass the

 For examples that show how to send